Generalized discrete Markov spectra: Generalized Cohn Matrices and Their Decompositions

-We define a $(k_1,k_2,k_3,\sigma)$-generalized strongly admissible sequence $s(t)$.
-First, we set For any irreducible fraction $t\in (0,\infty)$, we define $s(t)$ as follows: \begin{itemize} \item [(1)] Orient $\overline{L_t}$ from left to right.
-For any irreducible fraction $t\in (0,\infty)$, arrange the signs assigned to the triangles by the triangle-crossing and edge-crossing rules in the order in which $\overline L_t$ passes through them. \item [(2)] Construct the integer sequence $(a_1, \dots, a_\ell)$ from the numbers of consecutive occurrences of the same sign in (1).
-It is called the \emph{generalized strongly admissible sequence} associated with $t$, denoted $s(t)$. \end{itemize}
+For any irreducible fraction $t\in (0,\infty)$, we define $s(t)$ as follows: \begin{itemize} \item [(1)] Orient $\overline{L_t}$ from left to right, and arrange the signs assigned by the triangle-crossing and edge-crossing rules in the order in which $\overline L_t$ passes through them. \item [(2)] Construct the integer sequence $(a_1, \dots, a_\ell)$ from the lengths of the maximal consecutive runs of equal signs in (1).
+This sequence is called the \emph{generalized strongly admissible sequence} associated with $t$, denoted $s(t)$. \end{itemize}

 \begin{example} Let $(k_1,k_2,k_3,\sigma)=(1,2,0,\textrm{id})$ and $t=\frac{2}{5}$.
 Figure \ref{fig:signextendedpresnake1gen} shows the signs along $\overline L_t$, giving